Kantxapp/KantxApp/README.md

 The MIT License (MIT)

-Copyright (c) 2016 Iosu Recalde, Rubén Álvarez, Gorka Perez and Sergio Valera.
+Copyright (c) 2016 Iker Izaguirre, Aitor Redondo, Hafsa Balga and Rudy Sejas.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal